-- Walking tour of the island of Murano
+- Walking tour on the island of Murano

-Getting to the most beautiful and important islands of the Venetian lagoon, Murano, Burano, and Torcello, from Venice is very easy thanks to one of the organized tours I have told you about or on your own, through the city's public water transport, the vaporetto.
+Getting to the most beautiful and important islands of the Venetian lagoon, Murano, Burano and Torcello, from Venice is very easy thanks to one of the organized excursions I have told you about or on your own, through the city's public water transport, the vaporetto.

-You can take one of the vaporetto that departs from Venice every 20 minutes and reach Murano, Burano, and Torcello in about half an hour.
-The vaporetto departs from the Fondamente Nove stop and has several lines, although I recommend taking number 12, as it stops at Murano and Burano on the same route.
+You can take one of the vaporetto that leave very frequently from Venice, every 20 minutes, and reach Murano, Burano and Torcello in about half an hour.
+The vaporetto depart from the Fondamente Nove stop and have several lines, although I recommend you to take number 12, as it stops in Murano and Burano in the same route.

 Prices of the vaporetto